Last Updated: August 27, 2018

-A study from Harvard University suggests the beta amyloid protein may develop in the brain to fight off infections that have crossed the blood-brain barrier.
+A recent study from Harvard University suggests that the beta-amyloid protein may develop in the brain to fight off infections that have crossed the blood-brain barrier.

-In the past, researchers have thought of beta amyloid proteins as waste that had gathered in the brain.
-Few researchers had thought there could be something else going on.
-A previous study linked the herpes virus to Alzheimer’s disease, but little other research backed up their findings, until now.
+In the past, researchers believed that beta-amyloid proteins were waste that had gathered in the brain but had little other research to confirm their findings, until now.

 If infections in the brain are correlated to Alzheimer’s, then the herpes virus could be one of those infections wreaking havoc on brain health.

 Drs.
 Moir and Tanzi acknowledge they have a strong hypotheses but are quick to say they have more work to do.
-Ultimately, researchers will look for microbes in the beta amyloid plaques found in human brains.
-Dr. Tanzi says that this:
+Ultimately, researchers will look for microbes in the beta-amyloid plaques found in human brains.
+Dr. Tanzi says that: